haoheliu/AudioLDM-training-finetuning/README.md

 2. Register in the metadata of your dataset in **data/dataset/metadata/dataset_root.json**
 3. Use your dataset in the YAML file.

 You do not need to resample or pre-segment the audiofile.
-The dataloader will handle this part.
+The dataloader will do most of the jobs.

 # Cite this work
 If you found this tool useful, please consider citing